harshitha-reddy-usc/cross-project-piping-module-plus/README.md

 The module cannot, however, support configurations that require the 'Alternate Source Match Field' or 'Source Field' settings to point to fields that exist in repeating instruments.

 ### Note: Field Embedding
-The Cross-Project Piping module may not work correctly when interacting with embedded fields.
+The Sync Records Across Projects module may not work correctly when interacting with embedded fields.